 I marinate the beef, to give it plenty of flavor, use all red wine for the liquid, which makes the gravy intense, and add baby potatoes cut in half, since they are the perfect size to cook with the carrots.
 And I use my favorite secret umami bomb!
 Anchovy paste.
 It makes everything meatier. 😮

 This is a simple, but flavorful recipe which builds in a few layers.
-You can skip a layer or two and still have a good pot roast, but add them all in and you will have GREAT pot roast.
+You can skip a layer or two and still have a good dinner, but add them all in and you will have an AMAZING dinner!

 To make pressure cooker pot roast brown the meat all over, then add the onions, red wine, and herbs.
 Cook on high pressure until tender then add the potatoes and carrots and cook them until tender as well.
 Slice the meat and serve with the vegetables and gravy.